Oklahoma Mesothelioma Lawyer

 Numerous tradespeople and independent contractors were required at these Oklahoma steel plants to ensure that operations would not be interrupted.
 Equipment and machinery, including boilers, furnaces, ovens, hot tops, steam traps, pumps, valves, and electric products were installed, maintained and repaired regularly.
 Tradespeople were hired to operate and replace this equipment on a daily basis.
 Asbestos-containing products, including gaskets, packing, millboard, pipecovering and raw asbestos was routinely installed and replaced at these steel plants.
 Mesothelioma attorneys at LK have represented many tradespeople who performed work at steel plants, including boilermakers, electricians, plumbers, millwrights, pipefitters, insulators and independent contractors.

-Oklahoma Oil Industry
+Attorneys Representing Workers In The Oklahoma Oil Industry

 Oklahoma’s oil industry has existed for well over a century with the first commercial oil well drilled in 1896 in Washington County.
 Asbestos exposures suffered by Oklahoma citizens are widespread and must be thoroughly investigated.
 Oilrigs and wells, refining plants, processing plants and pipelines are common locations where asbestos-containing products were installed and maintained.
 Between the 1940s and 1980s, heavy construction was performed throughout Oklahoma to support the oil industry.
 Individuals from Oklahoma, Texas, Arkansas and Kansas regularly worked in and around Oklahoma in various capacities.